History of Taoism: Zhou dynasty (770–256 BC)

 Zhuang Zhou was born around 369 BCE in a town called Meng, in the state of Song, where he worked as a minor town official.
 Zhuang made himself well acquainted with all the literature of his time, but preferred the views of Laozi; and ranked himself among his followers.
 He wrote stories to satirize and expose the disciples of Confucius, and clearly exhibit the sentiments of Lao.
 These were collected in the Zhuangzi, which contains stories and anecdotes that exemplify the carefree nature of the ideal Taoist sage.
 Zhuang died in 286 BCE.

 During the late Warring States period, a hermit named Guigu Xiansheng was said to have compiled the Guiguzi, a work that discusses techniques of political lobbying based in Taoist thinking.
 He conveyed the teachings of this School of Diplomacy to Su Qin, Zhang Yi, Sun Bin and Pang Juan, who would all go on to become famed military strategists and diplomats.
-Zhang Yi, in particular, paved the way for the domination of the Qin Dynasty and helped found the school of Legalism as the dynasty's guiding philosophy.
+Zhang Yi, in particular, paved the way for the domination of the Qin dynasty and helped found the school of Legalism as the dynasty's guiding philosophy.
 After the Qin centralized power and brought the period of civil conflict to a close, they engaged in the burning of books and burying of scholars – many Taoist works were presumed lost.
 As such, many of the Zhou-era Taoist texts are sourced during the Han dynasty, and the existence of many of the Zhou-era Taoist sages and texts are still disputed.

-Han Dynasty (206 BCE–220 CE)
+Han dynasty (206 BCE–220 CE)

 The term Daojia (usually translated as "philosophical Taoism") was coined during the Han dynasty.
 In Sima Qian's history (chapter 63) it refers to immortals; in Liu Xiang it refers to Laozi and Zhuangzi (Daojiao came to be applied to the religious movements in later times).
 The earliest commentary on the Dao De Jing is that of Heshang Gong (the "Riverside Master"), a legendary figure depicted as a teacher to the Han emperor.
-In the early Han Dynasty, the Tao came to be associated with or conflated with the Xian Di Emperor.
+In the early Han dynasty, the Tao came to be associated with or conflated with the Xian Di Emperor.
 A major text from the Huang-Lao movement would be the Huainanzi, which interprets earlier works of the Taoist canon in light of the quest for immortality.

 The first organized form of Taoism, the Tianshi (Celestial Masters') school (later known as Zhengyi school), developed from the Five Pecks of Rice movement at the end of the 2nd century CE; the latter had been founded by Zhang Daoling, who claimed that Laozi appeared to him in the year 142.
 The Tianshi school was officially recognized by ruler Cao Cao in 215, legitimizing Cao Cao's rise to power in return.
 Laozi received imperial recognition as a divinity in the mid-2nd century.

-The Celestial Masters' activities did hasten the downfall of the Han Dynasty, largely because Zhang's grandson set up a theocratic state into what is now Sichuan province.
+The Celestial Masters' activities did hasten the downfall of the Han dynasty, largely because Zhang's grandson set up a theocratic state in what is now Sichuan province.
 The same could be said of their contemporaries, the Taoist-leaning Yellow Turban sect.